 In addition, an extensive analysis on existing solutions to implement the EGI marketplace demonstrator has been done taking into account the requirements based on the original EGI use cases and specified in D2.3.
 The outcome of this assessment of the technologies has been that the Open IRIS solution comes to the closest to meeting those functional requirements in its current state.
 AppDB is second in the shortlist, and is already a production platform that has the advantage of reducing costs of service operations for EGI.
 The two solutions offer different deployment models: the former can be offered as SaaS and is hence externally operated; the latter already conforms to the EGI security framework, the AAI infrastructure of EGI and is maintained by the EGI community.

-A second phase evaluation will follow to consider: the terms of use, compliance to EGI and EU policy and regulations, the trial of a live instance of Open IRIS and the evaluations of costs of ownership, development, operations and support.
+A second phase evaluation will follow to consider: the terms of use, compliance to EGI and EU policies and regulations, the trial of a live instance of Open IRIS and the evaluations of costs of ownership, development, operations and support.

 The EGI marketplace will be modular and will integrate with existing platforms of EGI as needed.
 A short-term roadmap is defined to deliver the demonstrator by August 2016.